EDIT TITLE here

 1. Go to your GitHub repo and select Code > Download Zip and uncompress the folder.

-2. Install a free code editor tool.
-My fav is the open-source Pulsar text editor but there are others, too.
+2. Install a code editor tool.
+My favorite free open-source option is the open-source Pulsar text editor, but there are many other options.

 3. Open the "index.html" file with your code editor and make edits.

-6. After editing, upload the contents of "index.html" from your local computer to your online GitHub account, and view online.
+6. After editing, upload the contents of "index.html" from your local computer to your online GitHub account, then view your edits the public web.

 Two Options for Tables